If I had to pick one metric on Tonal that can help you stay focused on your goals, it would be a Strength Score.

 Keep in mind that the Tonal strength score is independent of things like body weight, age, gender, and height, which makes it unreliable to compare your score with others.

-Also, please remember that there is a big difference between Tonal strength score and training volume.
+Also, please remember that there is a big difference between the Tonal strength score and training volume.

 Tonal strength score and training volume (also called a training load) are not the same.